SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 9. Select your Azure subscription, then the Stream Analytics job you created in the previous task.

-10. if you are missing a storage account setting, click on the link to set it up.
+10. if you are missing a storage account setting, select the link to set it up.

     ![Missing Storage Account.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image205.png "Missing Storage Account")